Image source: lohud.com

 “Bubble curtains are designed to protect the fish in the area from the noise generated by the hammer impact below the water level,” said Walter Reichert, project manager for Tappan Zee Constructors.
 “This divides the water into basically two sections.
 It greatly reduces the sound waves.”

 Our support of Kiewit Engineering and two Kiewit joint ventures working on the flood control projects around New Orleans has completed.
+As part of our comprehensive hydration solution, we also want you to read the reviews to our water cooler machines.
 I posted on the support work we provided for the Gulf Intracoastal Waterway – West Closure Project here.
 The JV for that project is Gulf Intracoastal Constructors (GIC), a joint venture of Kiewit and Traylor Brothers.

 Another project we worked on is the Chalmette Levee Loop Improvements LPV-145 project.
 The joint venture for this project is Chalmette Levee Constructors (CLC), a joint venture of Kiewit, Massman, and Traylor Brothers.
 Some information about the project can be found at Traylor Brothers website here.
 This project consists of building over 5 miles of T-wall on the levee.
 A test pile program with piles at 4 tests sites was completed, including static and dynamic tests on H-piles and open-ended pipe piles.
 Dynamic, static compression, and static tension tests were performed at 3 of the 4 sites.
 One site had only dynamic tests during driving.
 Our newest staff engineer, Aaron Hudson begin_of_the_skype_highlighting end_of_the_skype_highlighting, started his tenure at DBA by heading to New Orleans to help me with our work on this project.